 Local GOP Chair Says Kamala Billboard On Wyoming’s Highway 20 Will Help Trump

 A billboard endorsing Vice President Kamala Harris for president has gone up along Highway 20 just outside Thermopolis, Wyoming.
-The local GOP chair says putting it in the middle of Republican-dominated Wyoming it will help only help Trump.
+The local GOP chair says putting it in the middle of Republican-dominated Wyoming will only help Trump.

 LW